Breast Augmentation With Lift

 Weight fluctuation, pregnancy, and aging can all contribute to loss of volume, changes in shape, and sagging in your breasts.
 Many women are unsure if a breast augmentation or breast lift would best suit their individual goals and address their concerns.
-For many of our Washington, DC patients, a breast lift with augmentation provides the most benefit.
+A combination breast lift with augmentation provides many of our patients in Chevy Chase, MD, and Annandale, VA, the most benefit.

-There are many reasons to consider a breast lift with augmentation, but there are a few common scenarios when this combination procedure may be more appropriate than an augmentation or lift alone.
+There are many reasons to consider a breast lift with augmentation, but there are a few common scenarios when this combination procedure may be more appropriate than a breast augmentation or breast lift alone.

 Lost breast fullness after pregnancy.
 Pregnancy can be an incredibly rewarding experience, but it often comes bundled with some unwelcome physical changes.
 Your breasts can go through dramatic changes in size and shape during pregnancy and, although temporary, these changes can have some lasting effects on your breasts.
 A breast lift with augmentation can address sagging and restore fullness, symmetry, and shape.